- Budget and Finance

 - Undergraduate Education

-Our mission is to increase access and advance student diversity by recruiting high achieving, motivated first-year and transfer students to one of the nation’s preeminent public liberal arts college.
+Our mission is to increase access and advance student diversity by recruiting high achieving, motivated first-year and transfer students to one of the nation’s preeminent public liberal arts colleges.

 We encourage high school students to participate in U-M summer programs to gain exposure to the university, Ann Arbor, and different fields of study.
-In particular, we partner with the Michigan Math & Science Scholars program, Earth Camp, Telluride Association Sophomore Seminars.
+In particular, we partner with the Michigan Math & Science Scholars program, Earth Camp, D-RISE, Aspirnaut, Telluride Association Sophomore Seminars and others.